davidekete/boardman/README.md

 | User A | `tester.alpha@maildrop.cc` | `Password123` |
 | User B | `tester.beta@maildrop.cc` | `Password123` |

-> Use these accounts to simulate a full bet lifecycle: create a bet on one account, join it from the second, and settle the outcome.
+> Use both accounts to simulate a full bet lifecycle: create a bet on User A, accept it on User B, then settle the outcome.

 ---

 ## Core Features

-- **Bet creation** -- define terms, stake amount, and expiry window
+- **Invite-only bets** — creator specifies participants by username; no open pool
+- **Email invites** — participants receive an invite email and can accept directly from it
-- **Escrow wallet** -- funds locked on both sides before a bet goes live
+- **Escrow wallet** — both sides' stakes are locked before the bet goes live
-- **Outcome settlement** -- winner claims escrowed funds on confirmation
-- **Time-based expiry** -- unmatched bets expire automatically when the window closes
+- **Voting-based settlement** — creator marks the event done, all participants vote on the winner; unanimous vote releases funds
+- **Dispute handling** — if votes don't agree, the bet is flagged for review
+- **Early exit** — any participant can request to cancel a live bet; if all agree, stakes are refunded immediately
-- **Automatic refunds** -- escrowed funds returned to both parties if a bet expires or is cancelled
+- **Automatic expiry refunds** — if a bet expires before everyone has accepted or before it is settled, all locked stakes are returned automatically (hourly cron)
-- **Interswitch payment integration** -- fund your wallet and withdraw winnings via Interswitch
+- **Interswitch payments** — fund your wallet via hosted checkout or virtual bank account (Wema Bank); withdraw winnings to any Nigerian bank account
+- **Platform fee** — a small percentage is deducted from winnings on settlement

 ---